-Table 10 WIDA ACCESS for ELLs, Kindergarten ACCESS for ELLs, Alternate ACCESS for ELLs (ALT), and WIDA Screener Allowable Accommodations
+Table 10 WIDA ACCESS, WIDA Kindergarten ACCESS, WIDA Alternate ACCESS (ALT), and WIDA Screener Allowable Accommodations

-Accommodation - (Accommodations appropriate for Coding in WIDA AMS - IVIUST Must be Standard Administrative Procedures Coding Not Required Act Alternate Access marked with ALT) ordered separately WIDA Screener ACCESS for ELLs K ACCESS for ELLs ALT ACCESS for ELLs 1.
-Braille with Tactile Graphics.
-ACCESS for ELLs only.
+Accommodation - (Accommodations appropriate for WIDA Alternate ACCESS marked with ALT) Туре Coding in WIDA AMS 1.
+Braille.
+WIDA ACCESS only.
 May not be used for Speaking domain.
-S BR ✓ 2.
-Extended time of a test domain over multiple days.
-Requires approval by GaDOE Assessment Specialist.
-S EM ✓ √ 3.
-Extended speaking test response time (twice the allowable time to respond).
+S BR 2.
+Extended testing of a test domain over multiple days.
+Requires approval by GaDOE S EM Assessment Specialist.
+LIVI 3.
+Extended speaking test response time (twice the standard response time for each S ES Speaking task).
 Allowable for Speaking Domain only.
-S ES ✓ √ 4.
-In -person human reader for items (stimuli, prompts, and answer choices).
-May not be used for Reading Domain.
-S IR ✓ √ 5.
-Repeat in-person human reader for repeat of items one time (stimuli, prompts, and response options).
+4. In-person human reader (labels or captions, never describe images; answer choices may be read aloud only during Listening domain).
+May not be used for Reading S IR Domain .
+5. Repeat in-person human reader (labels or captions, but never describe images; may S RP repeat one time only for Listening domain).
 May not be used for Reading domain.
-S RP ✓ √ 6.
-Interpreter signs test directions in ASL.
-Translation of test items and response options into ASL or any other language is not permitted.
-S SD ✓ ✓ 7.
-Large Print.
-Student answers must be transcribed verbatim into a scannable test book and returned to DRC for scoring.
-Student work and/or answers that are not transcribed will not be scored.
-Students may utilize embedded magnifier, responsive online screen instead of paper.
-S LP √ 8.
-Manual control of item audio.
-This accommodation allows the play button to be enabled and activated by the student one time .
-Once initiated, the audio cannot be paused or stopped.
+6. Interpreter signs test directions in ASL (sign test logistics, directions and practice S SD items into ASL).
+Must not sign scored test items.
+7. Large Print.
+Student responses recorded on large print materials must be transcribed • verbatim into scannable test booklets for scoring.
+Only the booklet for transcription S LP will be scanned and scored.
+8. Manual control of item audio.
+This accommodation allows the play button to be • 140 enabled and activated by the student.
+Once the student clicks Play, the audio cannot S MC be paused, stopped, or replayed.
 May not be used for Reading domain.
-S МС 9.
-Repeat item audio.
-Student manually starts the audio embedded in the online platform and is able to replay the audio one additional time.
-May not be used for Reading domain.
-S RA 10.
-Scribe.
-Responses must be scribed verbatim on screen or in a paper test booklet at the time of testing by the test administrator.
-See Scribe Guidance in WIDA Accessibility & Accommodations Supplement.
-(ALT) S SR 11.
-Student responds using a recording device, which is played back and transcribed by the student.
-May be used for Writing domain only.
-See specific guidance for use of this accommodation.
-S RD
+9. Repeat item audio.
+Student manually starts the audio embedded in the online C D.4 platform and is able to replay the audio one additional time .
+May not be used for S RA 10 Reading domain.
+10. Scribe.
+Responses must be scribed verbatim on screen or in a paper test booklet at S SR 11 the time of testing by the test administrator.
+May not be used for Speaking domain.
+11. Recording device and transcription.
+Student responds using a recording device, • which is played back and transcribed by the student.
+May be used for Writing S RD 12 domain only.
+12. Test administered in a non-school setting.
+IN the extremely rare situation that an enrolled student is unable to attend school due to hospitalization or another S NS extended absence during the testing window, the test may be administered by 3 IN2 school personnel in non-school setting.
+Requires approval by GaDOE Assessment 12 Specialist.

-Accommodation - (Accommodations appropriate for Coding Must be Standard Administrative Procedures Coding Not Required Alternate Access marked with ALT) in WIDA AMS ordered separately WIDA Screener ACCESS for ELLs K ACCESS for ELLs ALT ACCESS for ELLs 12.
-Test may be administered by school personnel in non-school setting.
-Requires approval by GaDOE Assessment Specialist.
-S NS 13.
 Word processor or similar keyboarding device used to respond to test items.
-May not be used for Speaking domain.
-Responses must be transcribed verbatim in the test booklet as soon as possible after testing.
-S WD
+13. Appropriate for students who have a documented need to use a specific, standalone word processor or other keyboarding device that is not compatible with the online S WD test platform or the testing device.
+May not be used for Speaking domain. test platform of the testing device.
+May not be used for speaking domain.